 Billions of dollars are at state.
 Yet, frustratingly for many victims, there are few 3M trial updates about the status of the litigation or where we are in the current 3M trial.

-The next 3M earplug lawsuit is set to go to trial next week on October 18, 2021.
-This is another hearing injury lawsuit that is on 3M’s list of cases it submitted to the MDL judge as a case it wants to take to trial.
 I assume 3M will let this case go to trial.
 But my goodness, things keep getting worse and worse with every suit that goes to trial.

 3M Earplug Lawsuits Are a Class Action MDL